 Br.
 Paul Kallal, OMV

 Coming to us from Jerseyville, IL (near St. Louis), Br.
 Paul earned his Bachelor’s degree in Nursing from Barnes-Jewish College of Nursing in St. Louis.
 He worked for several years as a nurse at Barnes-Jewish Hospital.
 Br.
 Paul first met the Oblates at our OMV parish of St. Mary’s in Alton, Illinois and entered Our Lady of Grace Seminary in September 2013.
-He is in his third year of theology studies, and will profess perpetual vows as an Oblate on February 1, 2019.
+His professed perpetual vows in February 2019 and was ordained a deacon in June 2019.
+He continues his fourth year of theology studies in September 2019.